-Application : Applied Explanation on application of the practice : a) Independence: The Committee at its meeting on 24 November 2022 had reviewed the independence, scope and functions of the internal audit and found that it had the necessary authority to carry out its tasks.
-The audit findings, the follow-up action as well as audit plan for 2023, were reviewed and approved.
+Application : Applied Explanation on application of the practice : a) Independence: The Committee at its meeting on 21 November 2024 had reviewed the independence, scope and functions of the internal audit and found that it had the necessary authority to carry out its tasks.
+The audit findings, the follow-up action as well as audit plan for 2025, were reviewed and approved.
 The Committee was assured that there was no element of interference or influence by Management with its audit finding. b) Resources: The number of personnel normally assigned to the internal audit work at the Company are between 3 -5 in numbers.
 These personnel are based in Manila.
-The personnel assigned to a particular audit will have requisite expertise in the particular filed of audit based on their vast experience having worked in Petron Corporation. c) The person who will be in charge of the internal audits in Malaysia for 2022 is Mr. Ronald Ferrer, who is also the Manager, Internal Audit Department, Petron Corporation.
-He is a Certified Public Accountant and a Certified Internal Auditor (as certified by the Institute of Internal Auditors). d) The internal audits are carried out in accordance with the International Standards for the Professional Practice of Internal Auditing as set by the Institute of Internal Auditors (with its Global Headquarters in Florida, USA).
-Explanation for departure : red to complete the columns below.
-Non-large companies are encouraged to complete the column ıs be elow.
-Measure : Timeframe :
+The personnel assigned to a particular audit will have requisite expertise in the particular filed of audit based on their vast experience having worked in Petron Corporation. c) The person who will be in charge of the internal audits in Malaysia for 2025 is Ms. Liane Apilado, who is also the Manager, Internal Audit Department, Petron Corporation.
+She is a Certified Public Accountant and a Certified Internal Auditor (as certified by the Institute of Internal Auditors). d) The internal audits are carried out in accordance with the International Standards for the Professional Practice of Internal Auditing as set by the Institute of Internal Auditors (with its Global Headquarters in Florida, USA).
+Explanation for departure Large companies are requir red to complete the columns below.
+Non-large companies are encouraged to complete the columns below.